bluman1/mcp-coded-tools/POPULAR_MCP_SERVERS.md

-# 🌟 Popular MCP Servers for mcp-agent-tools (November 2025)
+# 🌟 Popular MCP Servers for mcp-coded-tools (November 2025)

 ## Overview

-This document lists the most popular and useful MCP servers to use with mcp-agent-tools.
+This document lists the most popular and useful MCP servers to use with mcp-coded-tools.
 These servers are battle-tested in production environments and cover the most common enterprise use cases.

 **Last Updated:** November 2025